Reviews You Can Rely On

 Our snow sport experts have tested more than 35 of the best ski gloves for women over the last 11 years.
 This review features 13 of the most popular and best options on the market.
 Each has seen snowy conditions, icy cold chairlifts, and explorations into the backcountry.
 We've tested across the continent, from Alaska to Ontario, in warm spring conditions and icy cold snowstorms on the Continental Divide.
 Not only does our team ski, but we snowboard, dig pits, climb mountains, hack into ice waterfalls, and shovel driveways.
 After years of testing, we offer our insights to help you find the best women's ski glove or mitten for your needs this ski season.

 Warm, dry hands are a must in the wintertime, but a quality pair of gloves or mittens is just the start to rounding your ski gear kit.
-Our in-depth reviews cover the best outerwear on the market, including women's ski jackets and ski pants.
+Our in-depth reviews cover the best outerwear on the market, including women's ski jackets and women's ski pants.
 If you need to upgrade to a new pair of skis or women's snowboard, we've chosen our favorites to help you sort through the saturated market.

 Editor's Note: We updated our women's ski glove review on October 31, 2024, to share more glove recommendations alongside our top award winners.
 We also note that the Black Diamond Guide glove is no longer offered in a women's version and now only comes as a unisex model, which we are linking to in our review.